vipshop/redis-migrate-tool/README.md

     step: 1
     mbuf_size: 512

-Migrate data from a redis cluster to another redis cluster.
+Migrate data from a redis cluster to another redis cluster with key filter(key's prefix is "abc").

     [source]
     type: redis cluster